shokenlee/Lee_2023_Sun2-Lipid/README.md

 # Overview

-* This is the source code for Lee et al. 2022
+This is the source code for Lee et al. 2022

-* Composed with two codes:
+Two sets of codes for measuring:
 - NE enrichment score
 - Protein abundance in nucleus area (e.g. Sun2)